wiremoons/app_version/README.md

 ## How to include this package in your Odin project

 The inclusion of `app_version` in you own project is easily performed by just adding the code from this repo to you own project.
 The `app_version` code is a *Odin package* to be used by your main program.
-The recommended approach is to add `app_version` as a (Git submodule)[https://git-scm.com/book/en/v2/Git-Tools-Submodules].
+The recommended approach is to add `app_version` as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 The purpose of *submodules* is to let one project clone another different Git repository into that project, and still keep the commits separate.

 This will give the flexibility to allow the *Git* commits for your own project to be separate from those in the `app_version` package.
 The `app_version` package can still be updated independently as needed with a `git pull` if required.
 The installation instructions below include the commands to add `app_version` as a *submodule* to you own project.

 The approach makes adding *Odin* packages to a existing project very simple and easy to manage.
-See the *Odin* (packages)[https://odin-lang.org/docs/overview/#packages] document for more details.
+See the *Odin* [packages](https://odin-lang.org/docs/overview/#packages) document for more details.

 ## Installation